Safe Travels Help

 - Fill in Trip Details.

-- Add a Trip for each leg of travel.
+- If you are traveling interisland, a trip detail needs to be entered for each leg of your trip.
 A QR code will be needed for each leg of your trip.

-- You may manually enter your flight number if it does not come up in the auto-fill.
-If your flight number is fewer than 4 digits, enter zeros to fulfill the requirement.
-Example, Flight 3 > Flight 0003.
+- You may manually enter your flight number if it does not come up in the auto-fill (maximum four numbers)

 - If you are transiting through HNL, you will create a trip for each leg.
 Ex.
 Trip 1 – LAX -> HNL (Select “Transit” under “Reason for Trip”) Trip 2 – HNL -> OGG